open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * floor management events - giving and taking the floor
   * _requestFloor_ - Ignore this message (unless you are floor manager, see below)
   * _grantFloor_ - If this is addressed to you then take the floor in a similar to receiving an _invite_.
-  * _revokeFloor_ - If this is addressed to you, send a _yieldFloor_ event and wait for either a _grantFloor_ or an _utterance_ directed specifically to you as an agent before sending any more events.
+  * _revokeFloor_ - If this is addressed to you, cease sending events and wait for either a _grantFloor_ or an _utterance_ directed specifically to you as an agent before sending any more events.
   * _yieldFloor_ - Ignore this.

-!!!
-REVIEW CONTINUES HERE!!!

-#### 2.2 Minimal Conversation Floor Manager Behaviors (on Recept of Events)
+#### 2.2 Minimal Conversation Floor Manager Behaviors (on Recept of Events) [INFORMATIVE]

-OVON-compliant conversation floor managers (including host browsers) agents must support all types in order to be considered fully compliant.\
-\
-The minimal behavior expected from an OVON-compliant conversation floor manager in response to these event types is as follows:

-* _utterance events_ - spoken or written natural language
-  * _utterance_  -  Send this _utterance_ to all conversants (unless private)
-  * !!! _whisper_ Send this _utterance_ to all conversants (unless private)

-* _agent control events_  - structured control messages
-  * _invite_ -  Forward the _invite_ to any agent designated by the _to_.
-  * _bye_ - Remove this agent from the current register of active conversants.
-Forward this message to all conversants (unless private)
-  * _findAssistant_ - Send this event to any agent designated by the _to_ otherwise send to all active conversants.
-  * _proposeAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.

-* floor management events - giving and taking the floor
-  * _requestFloor_ - Consider this request either return a _frantFloor_ or _revokeFloor_ (both of which can be delayed)
-  * _grantFloor_ - If this is received, consider whether to pass it on to the recipient.
-Send this to grand an agent the floor.
-  * _revokeFloor_ - If this is received, consider whether to pass it on to the recipient.
-Send this to stop an agent speaking.
-  * _yieldFloor_ - Consider what is the next appropriate agent to invite to take the floor.

 The conversation floor manager retains ultimate responsibility for deciding which conversants are currently considered to be active in the conversation and which agent is the current focal agent.
-This can for example include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation to deal with exceptions, and deciding when to terminate a conversation with the user.
+This can, for example, include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation when needed, and deciding when to terminate a conversation with the user.

+OVON-compliant conversation floor managers (including host browsers) agents must support all normative event types in order to be considered fully compliant.

+A simple floor manager will generally forward all events to the intended recipient designated by the _to_ section of each event.
+If there is no _to_ section it will forward the event to all participants apart from the sender.

+A minimal floor manager will therefore exhibit the following behaviours.

+  * _utterance_  - Forward to intended recipient.
+  * !!! _whisper_  - Forward to intended recipient.
+  * _invite_   - Forward to intended recipient.
+  * _uninvite_- Forward to intended recipient.
+  * _findAssistant_  - Forward to intended recipient.
+  * _proposeAssistant_  - Forward to intended recipient.
+  * _bye_ - Forward to intended recipient.
+Also remove this agent from the current register of active conversants.
+  * _requestFloor_ - Return a _grantFloor_
+  * _grantFloor_ - Forward to intended recipient.
+  * _revokeFloor_ - Forward to intended recipient.
+  * _yieldFloor_ - Do nothing.

+#### 2.3 Ignoring events with prototols that require a response

 If the messaging protocol that sent the envelope requires a response (e.g. HTTP POST) and your agent has no need to respond to any of the events in the envelope (i.e. the agent is ingoring it) then return an envelope with an _event_ object containing an empty array.(i.e. an array with no events in it).